digital-asset/docs.daml.com/docs/3.1/docs/tools/daml-shell/index.rst

        help [<command>]

    DESCRIPTION
-       CLI to interact with a Scribe database.
+       CLI to interact with a PQS database.

        Available commands:
          * active - active contracts